Our Favorite Works of Land Art

-The Land Art is an artistic movement developed in the United States in the 60s under the influence of a group of artists rejecting the commercialisation of art.
-By using only natural material, they wanted to escape from the art market’s machinery but made it impossible to organize exhibitions in traditional art galleries.
-The Land Art, developed at the same period as the Minimalism, puts into question our vision of art and nature together.
-Two major events definitely formalized and established the Land Art on the artistic stage.
-The first one was the Earth Works exhibition at Dawn Gallery in 1968.
-The second one was The Sedimentation of the Mind: Earth Projects by Robert Smithson.
+Land Art is an artistic movement developed in the United States in the 60s, under the influence of a group of artists rejecting the commercialisation of art.
+By using only natural materials, they wanted to escape from the art market’s machinery but made it impossible to organize exhibitions in traditional art galleries.
+Land Art, developed at the same time as Minimalism, puts into question our vision of both art and nature.

 “Whether it’s art, architecture, or memorials, I realize now that all my work is intrinsically tied to the natural landscape around us,” shares Maya Lin.
 These waves of grass are set against the Hudson Valley’s mountains at the Storm King sculpture park in New York.
 One of the most striking elements is perhaps how natural they appear to be, as if these ripples naturally occur on land, just as they do in water.
 The view from above is quite different from the experience of actually visiting this piece in person, where one can navigate the alleyways that measure up to ten or fifteen feet high.
 The scale of this piece, which is meant to resemble the ocean’s waves, leaves you feeling lost at sea.